I want to control cache using Cache-Control on Cloud CDN (Google Cloud)

 systemctl restart nginx

-After applying the settings, check the test site and confirm that the Cache-Control header is added to each directory.
+After the settings are updated, check the test site and confirm that the Cache-Control header has been added to each directory.

-If it is not registered in DNS, register the server's IP in Hosts and check the header using a debugging tool (F12) such as Chrome browser.
+If it is not registered in DNS, register the server's IP in Hosts and check the header using a debug tool (F12) such as Chrome browser.

-Cache-Control for each path should be as follows.
+The Cache-Control for each path should look like this:

 /cache/test.html